Applied Science and Engineering Technology

 Program Entry Requirement:

 This program is open to all interested students.
-However, some certificates offered as part of the degree are select, and students interested in particular certificate programs should consult with the department head.
-All new students are normally required to take the College"s placement test at their time of entry.
+All new students are normally required to take the College’s placement test at their time of entry.
 Students who are identified as needing developmental course work must satisfactorily complete the appropriate English and mathematics courses as a part of their degree program.

 Program of Study and Graduation Requirements:

-A minimum of 60 credits as prescribed must be completed with a minimum grade point average of 2.0.
+A minimum of 62 credits as prescribed must be completed with a minimum grade point average of 2.0.
 A minimum grade of "C" must be achieved in all certificate and required program courses.
-Specific certificates taken in conjunction with the degree may require more than 60 credits.
+Specific certificates taken in conjunction with the degree will require more than 62 credits.

 Applied Science and Engineering Technology Course Sequence

 |Course Number and Name||Prerequisites and Corequisites||Credits||Gen Ed Req.|

 |FNMT 118 - Intermediate Algebra or higher*||3||Mathematics|

 |ASET 101 - Science, Technology and Public Policy

 |ELEC 120 - DC and AC Circuits||FNMT 118 or MATH 118 pre or co- requisite||4|